10 minute read

 Myth: Booking direct from airlines is cheaper

-Going directly to airlines to book tickets is often cited as the best way to save money, but isn’t actually true.
+Going directly to airlines to book tickets is often cited as the best way to find cheap flights, but isn’t actually true.
 Airlines use other websites to sell through, and travel agencies often bulk-buy tickets in order to secure discounts for themselves.

 Myth: Clearing cookies and not searching often reduces prices